 - Arrange for and complete an interview with the Volunteer Services Department to discuss possible service areas and your availability and interests for volunteer service.

 - Complete the required checklist items.They include the following:

 - Obtaining a health screening through our Occupational Health office (no charge).

 - Reading and agreeing to the HonorHealth Volunteer Handbook and volunteer policies and procedures.

 - Attending a new volunteer orientation.

-The HonorHealth Scottsdale Volunteer office will complete a criminal background check (no charge) when all checklist items are completed.
-If you pass the background check, you’ll be scheduled for an engagement meeting where you’ll receive your service placement, volunteer ID badge, uniform, schedule and training dates.
+The HonorHealth Volunteer office will complete a criminal background check (no charge) when all checklist items are completed.
+If you pass the background check, you’ll be contacted to be scheduled for your service placement.
+We will also arrange for you to get your volunteer ID badge, uniform, schedule and training dates.
 Successfully completing your service area training may take as long as 12 hours or three shifts.

 Types of volunteer positions

-If you want to interact with a variety of people, including patients, visitors, HonorHealth employees and others, one of the following service-oriented volunteer opportunities may be a good fit for you:
+If you want to interact with a variety of people, including patients, visitors, HonorHealth employees and others, the following service-oriented volunteer opportunities may be a good fit for you: